6–10 hours per PRD. Fix that.

 • Engineering estimate: [X sprints].
 Launch date: [target quarter].
 Budget impact: [estimated infrastructure / licensing cost if any].

-1–10.
+1 to 10.
 Standard sections

 Use the standard 10-section PRD template.
-Enterprise PRDs should be more complete, not longer — cut prose and use structured formats (tables, bullet points) throughout.
+Enterprise PRDs should be more complete, not longer, cut prose and use structured formats (tables, bullet points) throughout.

 11. Compliance and security

-Data classification: [Public / Internal / Confidential / Restricted] — state what data this feature touches and its classification under your data governance policy.
+Data classification: [Public / Internal / Confidential / Restricted], state what data this feature touches and its classification under your data governance policy.

-Regulatory requirements: [GDPR / HIPAA / SOC 2 / CCPA / PCI DSS — list which apply and specific requirements for this feature]
+Regulatory requirements: [GDPR / HIPAA / SOC 2 / CCPA / PCI DSS, list which apply and specific requirements for this feature]

-Security review required: [Yes / No — if yes, name the security team contact and required review timing relative to sprint start]
+Security review required: [Yes / No, if yes, name the security team contact and required review timing relative to sprint start]

-Privacy impact assessment: [Required / Not required — if required, link to the PIA process and owner]
+Privacy impact assessment: [Required / Not required, if required, link to the PIA process and owner]

-Pen test required: [Yes / No — typically yes for features that handle financial data, PII, or authentication changes]
+Pen test required: [Yes / No, typically yes for features that handle financial data, PII, or authentication changes]

-Legal review required: [Yes / No — typically yes for features that change terms of service, data handling, or partner agreements]
+Legal review required: [Yes / No, typically yes for features that change terms of service, data handling, or partner agreements]

 12. Localization and accessibility